crocodilestick/Calibre-Web-Automated/README.md

 [View post-install tasks here](#3-recommended-post-install-tasks)

-Follow the instructions below for a manual installation.
+Follow the Instructions below for a more Detailed Guide and to avoid common troubleshooting problems ect.

 ---

-### 1. Install using the Docker Compose template below:
+### 1. Install using the Docker Compose template below: 🐋📜

 ```
 ---